voodoo/caveman-guide/src/content/book/20-caveman-wellness/index.md

 date: "2024-03-21"
 ---

+It may sound extravagant - having a sauna[^1] and a pool[^2] - but it does not have to be.
+For (much) less than $500 you can have both.

+When in the sauna, I practice breathing exercises - and I SWEAT.

+For an ice bath I put a kiddy pool into the big kiddy pool and put a bag of ice in it.
+No, you are not immersed but you will get cold. $5 plus the ice.

+  > Caveman wellness on a budget!

 ## Sauna, pool and ice baths

 The practice of alternating between a hot sauna and a cold pool plunge, sometimes called contrast therapy, has gained popularity for its potential health benefits.
 Here's an overview of the potential advantages: